 Placing certifications after his educational attainment ensures the last thoughts the Hiring Manager would have on his technical qualifications.

 Although we may not care about certications, the clerk or the hiring manager certainly does.
-If you have any certifications, list them.
-Consider getting certified on topics that you feel you could pass without studying very hard.
-It will help you get past the clerk.
+Add any certifications that you did.
+You should do certifications that will help you pass without topping the class.
+This will help you pass the scruitinizing of the HR clerk.

 Sysadmin Resume: Editing the file name

 Refrain from using filenames like "Resume.doc" when sending your resume to the recruiter.
 You may however want to name your file in the lines of "Resume _ < name >.pdf".